HL7-UK/UK-Core-Access/input/pagecontent/clinical_data.md

 ```
 GET [base]/metadata
 ```
-The CapabilityStatement SHALL be conformant with this implementation guide and SHOULD state that the FHIR endpoint instantiates the UKCore Access Clinical Data [capabilities](./CapabilityStatement-UKCoreAccessClinicalDataProvider.html).
+The CapabilityStatement SHALL be conformant with this implementation guide and SHOULD state that the FHIR endpoint instantiates the UK Core Access Clinical Data [capabilities](./CapabilityStatement-UKCoreAccessClinicalDataProvider.html).
 The Provider MAY provide further capabilities at this FHIR endpoint, in addition to those required by a Clinical Data Provider.

 ### Patient search
-A Clinical Data Provider SHALL support the [search](https://hl7.org/fhir/R4/http.html#search) interaction on the [Patient](https://hl7.org/fhir/R4/patient.html) resource so that a Consumer can retrieve a set of Patient resources matching the search criteria and conforming to the [UKCore Patient](https://simplifier.net/guide/uk-core-implementation-guide/Home/ProfilesandExtensions/ProfileUKCore-Patient?version=1.0.0) profile.
+A Clinical Data Provider SHALL support the [search](https://hl7.org/fhir/R4/http.html#search) interaction on the [Patient](https://hl7.org/fhir/R4/patient.html) resource so that a Consumer can retrieve a set of Patient resources matching the search criteria and conforming to the [UK Core Patient](https://simplifier.net/guide/uk-core-implementation-guide/Home/ProfilesandExtensions/ProfileUKCore-Patient?version=1.0.0) profile.

 A Clinical Data Provider supports at least the following search parameters: